Make Sure Your Insurer Pays Up

 It helps to call when you first suspect that your relative will need care, even if it's long before he or she will become eligible for benefits.
 The care coordinator can explain what needs to happen to qualify for benefits and which types of facilities and caregivers you can use.

-Hire Appropriate Help Finding an eligible caregiver at the outset is a key way to avoid long-term-care payment problems.
+Finding an eligible caregiver at the outset is a key way to avoid long-term-care payment problems.
 In many cases, a family hires a caregiver before contacting the insurer, only to discover later that the caregiver doesn't meet the policy's criteria for reimbursement.
 Some policies require a caregiver to work for an agency; others require licensing.
 A few insurers reimburse family members to provide care, but most policies specifically prohibit it.

 Saralee and Elliot Norman, of Brooklyn, hired a highly recommended caregiver for Elliot's parents, Manny and Rozy Norman.
 "She was extraordinarily patient, capable, good-humored, pleasant and effective," says Saralee.
 "They both loved her.
 Dad, who has Alzheimer's, was responsive and cooperative."

 But when they contacted MetLife about getting reimbursed for the caregiver's fees, they found that she was ineligible for payment because she was not working through an agency and wasn't licensed as a home health aide.
 "Sadly, we had to say goodbye to her and find a replacement from a licensed agency," says Saralee.
 "The woman who was sent for the job, although pleasant and good-natured, doesn't come close to our first choice."